crazyboycjr/apache-drill-tpch-experiments/README.md

 - CPU: Intel(R) Xeon(R) E5-2650 v4, 48 cores per host, 2 NUMA nodes
 - Memory: 128GB
 - Network:
-	- Every node has two NICs: IP address on mgmt port ranges in 10.2.96.[50-54] and corresponding IP address on discrete NIC ranges in 192.168.0.[50-54]
+	- Each node has two NICs: IP address on mgmt port ranges in 10.2.96.[50-54] and corresponding IP address on discrete NIC ranges in 192.168.0.[50-54]
 	- The discrete NIC is 100Gbps per port